oppia/oppia-web-developer-docs/Launching-new-features.md

 ### Modifying unit tests to account for the creation of the new flag

-The codebase contains two unit tests (one in the backend and one in the frontend) whose success or failure depends on them being aware of all the feature flags that currently exist.
-For the backend, we do not have to make any changes as we have already added the feature flag in one of the server list present in the `core/feature_flag_list.py`.
+The above changes are enough to add a new feature flag to the backend.

-To make sure those the frontend test succeed, please follow the steps below (so they account for the newly created feature flag).
+However, to make sure the frontend tests succeed, please follow the steps below (so they account for the newly created feature flag).

 1. Add the newly created flag as a key-value pair in the `featureStatusSummary` object in the unit-test meant for testing the functioning of the session storage in `core/templates/services/platform-feature.service.spec.ts`, like so: